 We are currently instructed on over 60 cases including two of the biggest ever legal highs cases which have a combined benefit figure of £13m.
 These cases have a dedicated team working hard to reduce the benefit figures and to try and salvage some of the client’s assets.
 We believe that challenging the benefit figures is as important as working on the available amount and the only way to avoid any ancillary applications by the Crown is to make sure the order made is affordable and correct in law in the first place.

 We have cases in the early stages where the orders have not yet been made, through to instructions on reducing orders and enforcement hearings at the Magistrate and more recently to defending applications to appoint receivers.
 We are also currently in the process of selling properties for several of our clients so they can pay their confiscation orders.
-Each of these have had successful Section 11 applications and 3 of them will require Section 23 applications and we successfully argued for clients not to have their extra prison terms imposed.
+Each of these has had successful Section 11 applications and 3 of them will require Section 23 applications and we successfully argued for clients not to have their extra prison terms imposed.

 We are also instructed on appeals against confiscation orders.
-In fact we are instructed on all areas and aspects of confiscation proceedings.
+In fact, we are instructed on all areas and aspects of confiscation proceedings.

 We will deal with confiscation cases anywhere in England and Wales.